casdoor/casdoor-website/docs/organization/accountCustomization.md

 ## Account Table

 Below are all the fields in the account item.
-For descriptions, you can refer to [user](/docs/user/overview).
+For field descriptions, see [User](/docs/user/overview).

 - `Organization`
 - `ID`